astronomer/docs/software/integrate-iam.md

     If Workload Identity is working, you should see a list of credentialed accounts related to your GCP service account.

-## Granting Access to Airflow Components Using XCom and Secret Backends {sas-that-use-backends}
+## Granting Access to Airflow components using XCom and secrets backends {sas-that-use-backends}
 Astronomer Software creates a set of service-accounts for each Airflow instance it manages.
 The following roles can require access to Airflow Xcom-backends or secret-backends to function: